Investing in Young People

 We obtain much enjoyment and satisfaction from supporting local charities and organisations which promote the welfare of young persons..

-We support by a donation of £500 per annum Canterbury Academy’s Sports Scholarship Programme, which offers financial support to those students competing in sport at a very high level in order to help to meet the high costs of training and competing.
+We support Canterbury Academy’s Sports Scholarship Programme, which offers financial support to those students competing in sport at a very high level, by an annual donation of £500, in order to help to meet the high costs of training and competing.

 The club also donates a prize at the Academy’s Annual Presentation Evening.